 - keep documentary evidence of the teaching sessions provided to medical students

-- give information to the Department of Health (Health) as part of the ongoing audit process to verify that you have met eligibility requirements
+- give information to the Department of Health (Health) for the ongoing audit process to verify that the practice has met eligibility requirements

 - make sure information given to us is correct